 A CONVERSATION WITH AN ATHEIST

-Seeker: It annoys me when people bring up the notion there is a god.
+Atheist: It annoys me when people bring up the notion there is a god.
 The whole debate around whether or not God exists is a nonstarter for me.
 Why believe in God?

 Sage: Right.
 Why believe in God when you can know God?

-Seeker: Because there is no God to know!
+Atheist: Because there is no God to know!

 Sage: To know God, you need God-knowledge.
 God doesn’t make sense as a belief because by saying God is a belief you’re stating that God may or may not exist.
 All beliefs lack certainty.
 But when people say they don’t believe in God it’s usually the biblical God they’re referring to.
-In other words, they are saying they don’t believe in a “big daddy” who sends people to heaven or hell depending on how many Our Fathers they’d recited.
-Oh, not to mention, God is pretty unpopular these days considering all the violence, confusion and corruption He has inspired.
+In other words, they are saying they don’t believe in a “big daddy” who sends people to heaven or hell depending on how many Our Father’s they’d recited.
+Oh, not to mention, God is pretty unpopular these days considering all the violence, confusion and corruption he has inspired.
 So to understand God for Westerners like us, you need to clean the slate and start from scratch.

-Seeker: Why should I even care?
+Atheist: Why should I even care?

 Sage: Because in spite of all the religious baggage, understanding God is really about understanding the world.
 When you understand God, you understand that everything is the way it is and couldn’t be otherwise.
 God isn’t just some bedtime story to comfort you when life doesn’t give you what you want.
 God is a part of life’s equation, because it’s really hard to formulate who you are and what the world is without knowing God.